Step 1: Locate the auto fuses

 Once you find the fuse box, locate the right fuse by checking the diagram located inside the cover.
 Then test it with a standard automotive test light (photo 1).
-Or, buy a fuse testing tool (about $5) at an auto parts store and just touch it to each fuse in turn (photo 2).
+Or, buy a fuse testing tool at an auto parts store, like Autozone, and just touch it to each fuse in turn (photo 2).

 Not All Fuses Are Alike

-There are at least seven different styles, so you’ll need the blown fuse to match it up with the right replacement.
-Here are the three most common sizes.
+There are at least seven different styles of fuses, so you’ll need the blown fuse to match it up with the right replacement.
+Here are the three most common sizes of car fuses.

 Photo 5: Pull the fuse